confio/cosmos-hd-key-derivation-spec/README.md

 ## Goals

-Until now we went through the status quo, describing various shortcomings that we have today due to historic reasons.
+So far we have reviewed the status quo, describing various shortcomings that we have today due to historical reasons.
 A modern HD path schema for Cosmos' multi-chain world
 should:

 1. Ensure users do not accidentally use the same public key on multiple blockchains.
-2. Avoid unnecessary path components originating from Bitcoin.
+2. Avoid unnecessary path components originating from irrelevant requirements relating to the Bitcoin blockchain.
 3. Allow the use of a single Ledger app for many blockchains without having to update the app for new chains.